MichaelMacaulay/Awesome-The-Graph/README.md

 ## Participating on The Graph's decentralized network

-This section will include resources for participating on The Graph's decentralized network as one of the [network roles](https://thegraph.com/docs/en/#network-roles): Indexer, Curator, Delegator, Subgraph Developer, or Data Consumer.
+This section will include resources for participating on The Graph's decentralized network as one of the [network roles](https://thegraph.com/docs/en/#network-roles): Indexer, Delegator, subgraph developer, data consumers.

 ### Indexers
 - [Indexer components & infrastructure](https://github.com/graphprotocol/indexer)